It’s an improved iteration of the Garmin Fenix 6 with dedicated ultrarunning features that are unique to those who love the trail.

 As we said, the Enduro is a watch for ultrarunners and there are a lot of biometric improvements here.
 This means it’s a little more sophisticated than the Fenix 6 Pro in that respect.

 One drawback, though, is that it will not take either hydration or nutrition into consideration.
-If that’s of interest, you’ll need to consider a Polar Grit X (another watch for only the very serious of runners).
+If that’s of interest, you’ll need to consider a Polar Grit X (other watches for only the very serious of runners).

 Race preparation can be done using the Recovery Advisor, complete with suggestions for workouts.